Leading Science | Deeper Insights

 - A new, groundbreaking stochastic inversion module (Modified Stochastic Inversion – MSI), demonstrating excellent performance and the ability to handle very complex sub-surface structures.

-- Enhancements to rock physics analysis, including a powerful multi-dimensional cross-plotting capability that boosts productivity and provides an improved user experience.
+- Enhancements to rock physics analysis, including a powerful multi-dimensional cross-plotting

 - Streamlined automation in SKUA-GOCAD™, enhancing the ability to re-run all reservoir workflows for fast model update and uncertainty quantification, considerably reducing time-to-business decisions.